wealdtech/chaind/README.md

 At current Prysm is not supported due to its lack of Altair-related information in its gRPC and HTTP APIs.
 We expect to be able to support Prysm again soon.

 ### Example
-To start a Teku node suitable for `chaind` download teku and run the following command:
+To start a Teku node suitable for `chaind` download Teku and run the following command:

 ```sh
 teku --rest-api-enabled --data-storage-mode=archive